Cairo, Egypt. Wonders of Antiquity Under The Saharan Sun

 A glance at my watch tells me that we are only half an hour through our two-hour drive from Alexandria to Cairo.

-The mellow voice of the guide, the motion of the bus and the sun that throws scorching rays of fire over the desert induce me in a hypnotic state.
+The guide’s mellow voice, the bus’s motion and the sun that throws scorching rays of fire over the desert induce me in a hypnotic state.
 I slowly indulge in a trance.
 I have to let it sink: I’m visiting this fantastic corner of the world for the first time.
-I am going to witness amazing things I’ve only read about in books or seen on TV!
+I am going to witness extraordinary things I’ve only read about in books or seen on TV!

 The bus finally stops.
 The abrupt end of the lulling motion helps me shake the lethargy that engulfed my senses.
 I suddenly feel incredibly rested and super-energised!

-As we exit the coach, we are right on the Gizeh Plateau.
+As we exit the coach, we are right on the Gizeh Plateau, on the outskirts of Cairo.
 The first glimpse of the Pyramids renders me breathless.
-I knew we would see them, but I was not expecting it to happen so easily.
+I knew we would see them, but I was not expecting it to happen so quickly.
 I thought we had to hike somewhere far, in the sizzling heat, before being rewarded with such a magnificent prospect.

 This is incredibly surreal!
 I covered thousands of miles to see the most famous archaeological site of antiquity.
 In contrast, others check the wind’s direction from their balcony without a care in the world about the thousands of years old constructions!